marklogic-community/newrelic-plugin/README.rst

     # Password to use when accessing MarkLogic management REST API.
     pass = admin

+    # (optional) Either a boolean, in which case it controls whether we verify
+    # the server's TLS certificate, or a string, in which case it must be a path
+    # to a CA bundle to use.
+Defaults to ``False``.
+    verify = False

 The 'newrelic' section specifies the NewRelic license key.
 Optionally you may nominate a proxy for accessing the NewRelic Plugin API.

 ::